 Deferred tax assets and liabilities are measured using enacted or substantively enacted tax rates at the reporting date in effect for the period in which the temporary differences are expected to be recovered or settled.
 The recognition of deferred tax assets is based on the significant assumptions and estimations regarding future revenues and expenses and the probability that the deductible temporary differences will reverse in the foreseeable future.
+The key assumptions developed by management used to determine the recoverability of the deferred tax assets included proved oil and natural gas reserves and production volumes, future commodity prices, operating expenses, development costs, and corporate general and administrative expenses.
 Changes in the tax rates or assumptions and estimates used in the recognition of deferred taxes may result in material adjustment to the amount recognized.
 Refer to note 12 for additional information relating to this estimate.

-The COVID-19 outbreak and current market conditions have increased the complexity of estimates and assumptions used to prepare the unaudited interim financial statements, particularly related to the following key source of estimation uncertainty:
+The COVID-19 outbreak and current market conditions have increased the complexity of estimates and assumptions used to prepare these financial statements, particularly related to the following key source of estimation uncertainty: